Microsoft/azure-docs.cs-cz/articles/cognitive-services/LUIS/luis-quickstart-intents-only.md

 [!INCLUDE [LUIS Free account](../../../includes/cognitive-services-luis-free-key-short.md)]

-## <a name="user-intentions-as-intents"></a>Uživatel záměry jako záměrů
+## <a name="user-intentions-as-intents"></a>Záměry uživatelů jako záměrů

-Účelem aplikace je určit záměr konverzační, přirozený jazyk textu:
+Účelem aplikace je určit záměr konverzací, text přirozeného jazyka:

 `Are there any new positions in the Seattle office?`